-We have postulated in section 1 a distributed service components for ACESCE, which satisfies among other things, the following requirements: a common metadata description language that can be used to describe the services and how they are to be accessed, a service lookup and discovery system so that clients can find appropriate services, a way for describing workflow that links together various service components into a single meta-service, and wire protocols for accessing remote objects.
+We have postulated in Section 1 distributed service components for ACESCE, which satisfy among other things, the following requirements: a common metadata description language that can be used to describe the services and how they are to be accessed; a service lookup and discovery system so that clients can find appropriate services; a way for describing workflow that links together various service components into a single meta-service; and wire protocols for accessing remote objects.
 As described above, standards and associated software development kits are being developed for each of these areas.
 The Web Services Description Language (WSDL) is the industry standard for describing services.
-SOAP is the universal transport protocol to be enhanced when necessary to achieve high performance.
-Workflow (WSFL) and discovery (UDDI) capabilities are less far along but powerful systems in these areas will surely emerge.
+SOAP is the universal transport protocol to be enhanced when it becomes necessary to achieve high performance.
+Workflow (WSFL) and discovery (UDDI) capabilities are less far along, but powerful systems in these areas will surely emerge.

-This macroscopic framework is joined by "in the small" technologies XML and Java to produce powerful interoperable modular systems.
-XML needs special attention from the ACES community to define discipline-specific standards and to participate in the evolution of related standards such as those in GIS field.
-In section 3, we showed how the integration of resources inherent in the Grid can be enhanced by the integration of people or the construction of Community Grids.
+This macroscopic framework is joined by 'in the small' technologies XML and Java to produce powerful interoperable modular systems.
+XML needs special attention from the ACES community to define discipline-specific standards and to participate in the evolution of related standards such as those in the GIS field.
+In Section 3, we showed how the integration of resources inherent in the Grid can be enhanced by the integration of people or the construction of community grids.

-We note that there are several important problems in web services for scientific use that are not being addressed by the commercial world even though the development of WSDL is being driven by IBM and Microsoft for e-commerce applications.
+We note that there are several important problems in Web services for scientific use that are not being addressed by the commercial world, even though the development of WSDL is being driven by IBM and Microsoft for e-commerce applications.
 For example, what happens if a user's data file is 10 gigabytes or larger in size?
 It may not be a good idea to use a visualization service in Australia (or anywhere else) if that data sits at JPL.
-This type of considerations impacts the way we integrate services together.
-Also, supercomputers are fragile and go down often (as do networks) so some robustness (or quality of service) is very important; perhaps more so even than in business-to-business web services.
+This type of consideration impacts the way we integrate services together.
+Also, supercomputers are fragile and go down often (as do networks) so some robustness (or quality of service) is very important; perhaps even more so than in business-to-business Web services.

-Scientific instruments can be on the web service grid, and these have many interesting requirements for our grid web services system.
-For example, earthquake events are rare but important, so the web service grid needs a good event model.
-Or researchers may want to use instruments in real time computation and visualization, producing a situation similar to synchronous collaboration.
-This is different from the more conventional time-independent view of web services.
+Scientific instruments can be on the Web service grid and these have many interesting requirements for our Grid Web services system.
+For example, earthquake events are rare but important, so the Web service grid needs a good event model.
+Or researchers may want to use instruments in realtime computation and visualization, producing a situation similar to synchronous collaboration.
+This is different from the more conventional time-independent view of Web services.
 These are some of the research issues we will be addressing.